kamransadiqali/DevOps/Linux.md

 - groups    Lists the groups to which a user belongs.
 - gpasswd    The command gpasswd is used to manage the configuration of a group under the Linux operating system.
 The command must be run as sudo for administrator access.
+- groupadd    Adds a group to a computer running the Linux operating system.
+The command must be run as sudo in order to have administrator access.
 - chage
 - getent
 - groupadd    Adds a group to the computer.
 The command must be run as sudo for administrator access.